lread/test-doc-blocks/doc/example.md

 - For Clojure `my-ns-file.clj` will be picked over `my-ns-file.cljc`
 - For ClojureScript `my-ns-file.cljs` will be picked over `my-ns-file.cljc`

-So if you are generating mixed platforms, you might want to specify the test-ns as well.
+So if you are generating mixed platforms, you might want to specify the test-ns as well:

 ~~~markdown
 <!-- #:test-doc-blocks{:platform :cljs :test-ns example-md-cljs-test} -->